Experience the magic of the Okavango River in Namibia

 Hidden treasures and authentic experiences

-Apart from the classic safaris, Okavango offers deeper experiences:
+Besides classic safaris, Okavango offers deeper experiences:

 Night safaris: Experience the delta after sunset when many nocturnal animals become active.
 The chance to see a leopard or other predators is higher.

-How does it feel to be there?
+How does it feel there?

 Practical tips for your journey